 Khajuraho and Kamasutra fire the fancy of any foreign tourist to India.
 Add Spirituality and the heady mix becomes a killer app for seekers of quick-fix salvation for paying a visit to India!
-Biologically sex evolved as reproductive mechanism to possibly capture advantageous heritable genetic traits from a partner.
+Biologically sex evolved as a reproductive mechanism to possibly capture the advantageous heritable genetic traits from a partner.
 Only humans and a few animals like bonobos and dolphins indulge in recreational sex.
 Sex is closely tied to sensory perceptions and lies within the realms of the mind.
 Salvation transcends both senses and mind.
 “Rajneesh, the ‘horse’s mouth’ concerning the topic of enlightenment for Westerners for many years,” regrets James Swartz, “wedded two largely incompatible concepts, sense enjoyment and enlightenment.”
-One may lose ‘self identity’ and get enwrapped in an inexplicable joy in either as Brihadaranyaka Upanishad (IV-iii-21) says.
+One may lose ‘self identity’ and get enwrapped in an inexplicable joy in either of them as Brihadaranyaka Upanishad says.
 But the bliss of enlightenment and the pleasure of sensual gratification are totally different.
-Our brains show it up all!
+Our brains can show it all very clearly!

-The outermost covering (cortex) of the brain is divided into several lobes.
+The outermost covering (called cortex) of the brain is divided into several lobes.
 The lobes have distinct cognitive functional areas; but no rigid walls separate them.
 The frontal lobe (behind the forehead) having the overseeing and decision making function is well developed in humans.
 The top brain (cerebrum) comes parted vertically into two hemispheres.
-The right hemisphere is concerned with ‘NOW’, the present moment.
-Left hemisphere thinks analytically and also governs language.
+The right hemisphere is concerned with ‘NOW’, i.e. the present moment.
+The left hemisphere thinks analytically and is also the seat of language.
 Constant intercommunication between both the hemispheres provides a meaning to what we perceive.
 Activities like sex or meditation involve many parts of the brain.
 No unique God-spot or Sex-spot exists within the brain.

 The parts of the brain that become active during meditation depend on the type of meditative practice of the seeker.
 In the monks who practiced focused meditation, “activity in the parietal lobe (which orients us in space) goes down.
 Activity in the frontal lobe involved in paying attention goes up.”
 Dr. A. Newberg opines that loss of orientation together with focused attention cause a feel of ‘oneness’ with the object of meditation.

 Similar results were noticed in the case of Franciscan nuns too.
 Pentecostal nuns who do not focus on any particular object in their prayers showed lower activity in the forebrain.
 Brains of those practicing Transcendental Meditation (TM), essentially as a relaxation meditation, did not show much activity.
-Carmelite nuns who achieved Mystical Union could not, however, summon their communion with God within the scanner tube.
-Dr. Beauregard could only scan a recollection of their profound divine experience.
-The results showed activity in brain regions connected to learning, falling in love and social emotions.
+Carmelite nuns who achieved Mystical Union could not, however, summon their communion with God when they were within the scanner tube during the research studies.
+Dr. Beauregard, the investigator, could only scan a recollection of their profound divine experience.
+The results showed activity in those brain regions that are connected to learning, falling in love and social emotions.

 excessive activity in the left prefrontal cortex (just inside the forehead).
 Generally people with happy temperaments exhibit a high activity in the left prefrontal cortex, an area associated with happiness, joy and enthusiasm.”
 Scientists at Wisconsin reported that positive emotions such as loving-kindness and compassion could be learned the same way as playing a musical instrument.